philiparvidsson/Raytracing/README.md

 # Learning Raytracing

-The original was (and still is - when I have the time!) to create a photorealistic [RAL color](https://en.wikipedia.org/wiki/RAL_colour_standard) visualizer for various objects (specifically bikes, but others as well).
+The original idea was (and still is - when I have the time!) to create a photorealistic [RAL color](https://en.wikipedia.org/wiki/RAL_colour_standard) visualizer for various objects (specifically bikes, but others as well).

 Starting this project, I had no prior experience with implementing raytracing, but merely a concept understanding of it.
 Turns out the math is not too complex (e.g. rearranging and solving quadratic polynomials for sphere surfaces).
 Everything was learned and implemented over the course of a (pretty intense) weekend.